-Arthritis is typified by inflammation of the joints or other parts of the body.
+Arthritis occurs in our joints, characterized by inflammation of the joints or other parts of the body.
 Inflammation generally causes pain, swelling, and stiffness and can lead to other more severe health problems.

-Arthritis affects about six million people in Canada, and unfortunately, with no cure to date, it is more about effective ways to manage the pain.
+Arthritis affects about six million people in Canada.
+Unfortunately, with no cure to date, it is more about finding ways to effectively manage the pain and find ways to continue living a quality lifestyle.

-One in two seniors is afflicted with arthritis.
+One in two seniors has arthritis.
 Many people are of the impression that arthritis only affects the elderly; however, the ailment can develop at any age.
-People that work in jobs that require repetitive physical tasks are more prone to the disease.
-This includes office jobs where most of the day is spent at the computer.
+People who work in jobs that require repetitive physical tasks are more prone to the disease; this includes office jobs where most of the day is spent on the computer.
 Even children can develop arthritis, as it currently affects just under 25,000 youngsters in Canada.

 Women are more susceptible to arthritis, and it is estimated that 60% of females over 65 will have arthritis in the next 20 years.